graphicxtras.com for plugins and presets

-Tilde keyboard character (actually it perhaps should be the grave key ` tricks) and path tricks in Adobe Illustrator to create stars, lines, multiple circle path effects.
+Tilde keyboard character (actually it perhaps should be the grave key ` tricks) and path tricks in Adobe Illustrator to create stars, lines, multiple circle path effects tutorial.

-Where is the tilde on the keyboard??
-Really seems to depend on the keyboard so there is no simple answer to the issue.
+Where is the tilde (grave) on the keyboard for use in Illustrator ??
+This seems to depend on the keyboard so there is no simple answer to the issue.
 On my Mac keyboard I can find it where you would assume a shift would be required but no, it works.
 If you are using a Portuguese keyboard / Chinese keyboard / French keyboard etc then the location will probably be different.
 On my PC the tilde is found via the hash key or is it?
 Just using my tech keyboard and testing for the key I have found it sharing the same key as the ampersand and an angled line (but that is the same as on the mac so perhaps that is the tilde there as well).
 Anyway, once you have the character you can use it in many different ways with many different tools in Illustrator.
 Anyway, it really should be the grave character key perhaps ??
 The tilde character shares the same keyboard character as the grave and to get to the tilde character it requires you to hold the shift key down - I have just gone along with the convention that it is the tilde character but personally, it really should be the grave key

 You can also add into the mix the space bar.
 The space bar is useful as when you add a path in Illustrator you can move the generated item around and release the spacebar to set the place of origin for the generated path.
 You can use this with the generation of the multiple lines / circles etc as instead of adding all the lines and circles from a single point of origin, the circles and squares etc are all generated over the entire image and can fill an entire artboard or two with those lines or spirals or circles etc. The key thing here is when you want to finish generating the paths, release the mouse first or you will loose the lines / spirals etc and you will then have to repeat the exercise.